CASE-RPI/scr.NodeRED_API/README.md

 # Node-RED API for Smart Conference Room

-This repository contains the Node-RED API for accessing sensors and HVAC in the Smart Conference Room at RPI
+This repository contains Node-RED API codes for accessing sensors and HVAC in the Smart Conference Room at RPI

 ## Contents